How to become

 Work

-You can do a foundation degree in non-destructive testing (NDT) if you're already working in this area, for example in an engineering workshop or a materials testing lab.
+You can do a foundation degree in non-destructive testing (NDT) if you're already working in this field, for example in an engineering workshop or a materials testing lab.

 The course is offered by the University of Northampton and is done by distance learning.
 You can go on to complete an NDT degree with them to qualify as an engineer.